-- · Premiums are generally tax deductible for the client if they are both the life insured and the policy owner. - Can provide protection even if the life insured is not employed at the time of incapacity. - Policies are customisable and available under different ownership structures (e.g. may be used for business purposes, such as covering business expenses in the event of illness or injury). - Policies can provide more comprehensive coverage, including ancillary benefits such as trauma, rehabilitation expenses, relocation benefits and carer costs. - Can elect for cover to increase the monthly benefit in line with inflation to ensure cover keeps up with the rising cost of living beyond their current income. - May be able to exchange ongoing payments for a lump sum benefit.
+- Premiums are generally tax deductible for the client if they are both the life insured and the policy owner. - · Can provide protection even if the life insured is not employed at the time of incapacity. - Policies are customisable and available under different ownership structures (e.g. may be used for business purposes, such as covering business expenses in the event of illness or injury). - Can elect for cover to increase the monthly benefit in line with inflation to ensure cover keeps up with the rising cost of living beyond their current income. - May be able to exchange ongoing payments for a lump sum benefit.